 There are two key parts of anti-money laundering:

-1. Identity checks
+1. Anti-money laundering identity checks

 For limited companies, your solicitors will need evidence of identity and address for at least two directors (or the sole director if there is only one), and a list of the names and addresses of all shareholders.

-2. Source of funds verification
+2. Anti-money laundering source of funds verification

 Another part of the money laundering compliance is to check the source of your funds.
 Therefore, they’ll ask for details of the source of funds for your deposit, and the rest of the purchase price if you’re not borrowing from a bank.
 This is often six months of statements if the deposit comes from a savings account, or proof of ownership of shares if you’re going to sell shares.
 By getting this ready, you’ll be one step ahead.
 Having a decision in principle for a mortgage is also helpful.

 Many law firms do this electronically, which speeds up the start of the conveyancing process.